Scroll Top

 Using Symmetry DataGuard Anomaly Detection to Detect Ransomware

-Symmetry Systems’ DataGuard uses state-of-the-art ML techniques to model behavior of cloud identities (user, group, roles) interacting with data stores (AWS S3, GCP BigQuery, Azure Blob storage, etc.) using activity monitoring of the said assets.
+Symmetry Systems’ DataGuard DSPM uses state-of-the-art ML techniques to model behavior of cloud identities (user, group, roles) interacting with data stores (AWS S3, GCP BigQuery, Azure Blob storage, etc.) using activity monitoring of the said assets.
 The anomaly detection system built at Symmetry supports such activity monitoring across the three major cloud service providers (AWS/GCP/Azure) for better data security.
 This of course means that DataGuard can monitor for and detect ransomware end-to-end activity.

 DataGuard’s Anomaly Detection service relies on data-specific operations and events to build the behavioral ML model for each of the two asset types: data stores and identities.
 Figure 1 provides a simple outline of how anomaly detection works in the customer environment.